chef/chef-web-docs/layouts/shortcodes/node_attribute_allowlist.md

 #### Allowlisting Ohai (automatic) Attributes

 The recommended practice is to use `allowed_automatic_attributes` to allow specific attributes populated by Ohai's system information gathering.
-Ohai gathers a large number of attributes that can consume a signicant amount of storage space on the Chef Infra Server.
+Ohai gathers a large number of attributes that can consume a significant amount of storage space on the Chef Infra Server.
 Many of these attributes may be considered highly valuable, while others could be skipped without any impact to data available in search.
-Normal, default, and override attributes are typically much more important attributes used within cookbooks and are more likely to cause issues if they are ommited from an allowlist incorrectly.
+Normal, default, and override attributes are typically much more important attributes used within cookbooks and are more likely to cause issues if they are omitted from an allowlist incorrectly.

 For example, automatic attribute data similar to: